-1 Introduction and problem statement
+1 Introduction

-The problem of input variable selection, a central issue in pattern recognition, was traditionally focused on technological issues, e.g., performance enhancement, lowering computational requirements, and reduction of data acquisition costs.
-However, in relatively recent years, it has found many applications in basic science as a model selection and discovery technique.

-There is a rich recent literature on this subject, witnessing the interest of the topic especially in the field of bioinformatics.
-A clear example arises from DNA microarray data.
-This technology provides high volumes of data for each single experiment, yielding measurements for hundreds of genes simultaneously.
+In pattern recognition the problem of input variable selection has been traditionally focused on technological issues, e.g., performance enhancement, lowering computational requirements, and reduction of data acquisition costs.
+However, in the last few years, it has found many applications in basic science as a model selection and discovery technique, as shown by a rich literature on this subject, witnessing the interest of the topic especially in the field of bioinformatics.
+A clear example arises from DNA microarray technology that provides high volumes of data for each single experiment, yielding measurements for hundreds of genes simultaneously.

 The problem statement is as follows.
-We are given a two-class labeled training sample $\{\mathbf{x} \in \mathbb{R}^d\}$ of n observations.
-We want to assign an importance ranking to each individual input variable x_i with the aim of pointing out which input variables contribute most to the classification performance.
+We are given a two-class labeled training sample $\{\mathbf{x} \in \Re^d\}$ of n observations.
+On the basis of the analysis of the decision surfaces, we want to assign an importance ranking to each individual input variable x_i with the aim of pointing out which input variables contribute most to the classification performance.
 This ranking can be used for the actual selection step.